10 Unanswerable Questions that Neither Science nor Religion can Answer

 He went on to explain that since domes have no corners, that from the inside they appear larger than what they really are, and from the outside, they appear smaller than the space of another house with a comparable footprint.

-This notion of context has followed me throughout my life, into virtually every topic I’ve come to wrestle with.
+This notion of context has followed me throughout my life, into virtually every topic I’ve come to wrestle with as a speaker and with guests on the Futurati Podcast.
 Once I can find the “corners of the room,” I can begin to make sense out of whatever subject I’m dealing with.

 However, when we dive into the “why” topics of how time and space began, and even the size of the universe, I find myself struggling to even formulate good questions — even as a futurist speaker, one who dedicates my studies to futurism matters.